 As a UX designer, I’ve been preparing journey maps for many years as a means to help management, clients and working groups to understand customers’ experiences, and this case study will illustrate the value it produces.

-My brief was to identify the friction points in the existing user journey and recommend changes as per UX best practices.
+My brief was to map our existing multi-channel customer journey to identify the friction points and to recommend changes as per UX best practices.

 Project Manager + Channel Owners + me ( Product Designer )

 Head of Marketing + Managing Director

 To create a visualization of the major interactions shaping our user’s experience through all the channels.

 Journey maps are very useful for understanding the experience that a customer, user, employee or other stakeholder has that involves your company, product or service.

 We started working on this project to provide business a bird’s-eye view of our brand touch points.
 This exercise helped everyone to see the sequence of interactions that make up a user’s experience including the complexity, successes, pain points, and emotions users experience along the way.